Instant centre of rotation

-The instant center of rotation (also, instantaneous velocity center, instantaneous center, or instant center) is the point fixed to a body undergoing planar movement that has zero velocity at a particular instant of time.
-At this instant, the velocity vectors of the other points in the body generate a circular field around this point which is identical to what is generated by a pure rotation.
+The instant center of rotation (also known as instantaneous velocity center, instantaneous center, or pole of planar displacement) of a body undergoing planar movement is a point that has zero velocity at a particular instant of time.
+At this instant, the velocity vectors of the other points in the body generate a circular field around this center of rotation which is identical to what is generated by a pure rotation.

 Planar movement of a body is often described using a plane figure moving in a two-dimensional plane.
 The instant center is the point in the moving plane around which all other points are rotating at a specific instant of time.

 The continuous movement of a plane has an instant center for every value of the time parameter.
 This generates a curve called the moving centrode.
 The points in the fixed plane corresponding to these instant centers form the fixed centrode.

 The generalization of this concept to 3-dimensional space is that of a twist around a screw.
-The screw has an axis which is a line in 3D space (not necessarily through the origin), and the screw also has a finite pitch (a fixed translation along its axis corresponding to a rotation about the screw axis).
+The screw has an axis which is a line in 3D space (not necessarily through the origin), the axis of rotation; the screw also has a finite pitch (a fixed translation along its axis corresponding to a rotation about the screw axis).

 Pole of a planar displacement

 The instant center can be considered the limiting case of the pole of a planar displacement.

 The planar displacement of a body from position 1 to position 2 is defined by the combination of a planar rotation and planar translation.
 For any planar displacement there is a point in the moving body that is in the same place before and after the displacement.
-This point is the pole of the planar displacement, and the displacement can be viewed as a rotation around this pole.
+The displacement can be viewed as a rotation around this pole.